bsutex/lapack/README.md

 Simple packaging tool for latex

+## Dependencies
+  Currently for Ruby you need
+  * colorize

 ## Installation
 Current installation process is to copy source files to /opt directory and create link to lapack.rb @ `/usr/local/bin.`